 The SDSU-DiMoLab (San Diego State University Disease Modeling Lab) develops mathematical and computational models to study within-host and between-host dynamics of infectious

 diseases.
-Current focus of the lab lies on HIV, influenza, dengue fever, malaria, Zika, tuberculosis, hepatitis, and typhoid.
+Current focus of the lab lies on COVID-19, HIV, influenza, dengue fever, malaria, Zika, tuberculosis, hepatitis, and typhoid.
 Learn more about recent

 happenings in the lab, who we are, and what we do.